Arctic report card –

 Greenland ice sheet: In the summer of 2014 melting occurred across nearly 40 percent of Greenland’s ice sheet.
 The summer extent of melting was above the 1981-2010 long-term average for 90 percent of the 2014 summer.
 Ice melt for June and July exceeded the 1981-2010 average for most of the ice sheet.
 In August, the albedo, or reflectivity, of the ice sheet reached it’s lowest point since observation began in 2000.

-Arctic ocean productivity: Another impact from declining sea ice is increased sunlight reaching the upper layers of the ocean, increasing photosynthesis and increased production of phytoplankton.
+Arctic ocean productivity: Another impact of declining sea ice is increased sunlight reaching the upper layers of the ocean, increasing photosynthesis and increasing the production of phytoplankton.
 This is also altering the timing of phytoplankton blooms across the Arctic ocean, with increased secondary blooms in the fall.

 Vegetation: Tundra biomass has increased 20 percent between 1982 and 2013.
 Despite this, there is a browning trend in Eurasia.

 Polar bears: An addendum to this year’s report card reaffirms the threat of climate change to polar bear populations.
 Written by the Polar Bear Institute and Polar Bear International, the essay points to recent data showing a decline in the western Hudson Bay population due to earlier ice break-up and later freeze-up, leading to a shorter sea ice season.
 After a 40 percent decline since 2001, there are signs of stabilization of the southern Beaufort Sea.
 Polar bears depend on sea ice to travel, hunt, and mate.